tadaszelvys/server-library/doc/component/exception.md

 When you create a new endpoint, grant type or any other component, you may need to return a custom exception.
 The exception manager is able to support new exception types.

-Let say you want to limit access token issuance for some clients.
+Let say you want to limit requests from some clients.
 You could need to create an error that returns a HTTP 429 error (Too Many Requests)

 ```php
 namespace Acme;